philippewanuty/EnglishStudy/Music/Touch the Heaven.md

 *A voz dela era calma e suave*

-My desire is to travel the world and experience new things.

-The touch of his hand sent shivers down my spine.

-The wind was blowing fiercely outside.

-Please pay attention to what I'm saying.

-My heart is full of love for you.

-Jesus is the way, the truth, and the life.

-I will surrender all my worries and fears to God.

-She was undone by the surprise proposal.

-Open the window and let some fresh air in.

-I will throw away anything that doesn't bring me joy.

-I can't say for sure if I will be able to come to the party.

-I want to be within Your love always.

-Do your best in everything you do.

-I have a lot of work to do today.

-The new year brings new opportunities.

-I want to know You deeper, Lord.

-She was desperate for some peace and quiet.

-Your love is the sweetest thing I've ever known.

-I still miss my best friend who moved away.

-I will listen to your advice and consider it carefully.

-I know the importance of having a good work-life balance.

-The attention to detail in his work is impressive.

-In every situation, I try to find the positive.
+**My desire is to travel the world and experience new things.**

+*Meu desejo é viajar o mundo e conhecer novas coisas*

+**The touch of his hand sent shivers down my spine.**

+*O toque de sua mão causou arrepios na minha espinha*

+**The wind was blowing fiercely outside.**

+*O vento está soprando fortemente la fora*

+**Please pay attention to what I'm saying.**

+*Porfavor, preste atenção para o que eu estou dizendo*

+**My heart is full of love for you.**

+*Meu coração está cheio de amor por você*

+**Jesus is the way, the truth, and the life.**

+*Jesus é o caminho, a verdade e a vida*

+**I will surrender all my worries and fears to God.**

+*Eu vou render todas as minhas preocupações e medos para Deus*

+**She was undone by the surprise proposal.**

+*Ela foi desfeita pela proposta surpresa.*

+**Open the window and let some fresh air in.**

+*Abra a janela e deixe o ar fresco entrar*

+**I will throw away anything that doesn't bring me joy.**

+*Eu vou lançar fora qualquer coisa que não me traga alegria*

+**I can't say for sure if I will be able to come to the party.**

+*Eu não posso dizer com certeza se eu vou estar disponível para ir a festa*

+**I want to be within Your love always.**

+*eu quero estar dentro do seu amor sempre*

+**Do your best in everything you do.**

+*Dê o seu melhor em tudo que fizer*

+**I have a lot of work to do today.**

+*Eu tenho muito trabalho a fazer hoje*

+**The new year brings new opportunities.**

+*O novo ano trás novas oportunidades*

+**I want to know You deeper, Lord.**

+*Eu quero te conhecer profundamente, Senhor*

+**She was desperate for some peace and quiet.**

+*Ela estava desesperada por um pouco de calma e paz*

+**Your love is the sweetest thing I've ever known.**

+*Seu amor é a coisa mais doce que eu já conheci*

+**I still miss my best friend who moved away.**

+*Eu ainda sinto falta do meu melhor amigo que se mudou*

+**I will listen to your advice and consider it carefully.**

+*Eu vou escutar o seu conselho e considera-lo cuidadosamente*

+**I know the importance of having a good work-life balance.**

+*Eu sei a importancia de ter um bom equilíbrio entre vida e trabalho*

+**The attention to detail in his work is impressive.**

+*A atencção aos detalhes no trabalho dele é impressionante*

+**In every situation, I try to find the positive.**

+*Em toda situação, eu tento encontrar o lado positivo*